Starting a Coworking Space Isn’t Always About Profit

 Shift offers weekly, daily, and half-day rates.
 A consumer can pay $40 for the entire week, $10 for one day, or $5 for half a day.

 Ideally, the venture would pay for itself with the money made from those using the space.
 Unfortunately, this isn’t always the case.

-Some coworking spaces have a coffee shop at its storefront to help offset the operational costs.
+Some coworking spaces have coffee shops at their storefronts to help offset the operational costs.
 What the collaborative has found is that we need an investor to continue operating the space due to lack of activity.

 Inactivity is the biggest challenge to operating a coworking space.
 There’s overhead because you’re renting the space.
 So if, as the owner, you aren’t generating enough usage, it may not sustain itself.

-As such, you may want to secure funding or a partnership that will allow you to sell goods to cover the operating cost and possibly even turn a profit.
-Sprowl’s vision was for Shift to develop as a multipurpose, collaborative space with coworking and studio spaces and a full-service coffee shop.
+As such, you may want to secure funding or a partnership that will allow you to sell goods to cover the operating costs and possibly even turn a profit.
+Sprowl’s vision was for Shift to develop as a multipurpose, collaborative space with coworking and studio areas and a full-service coffee shop.

 Is Starting a Coworking Space Worth It?

 For us, Shift is a place for learning, collaboration, networking, and finding new passions.
 Although the coffee shop isn’t the partnership that the current Shift collaborative has chosen, the business model that Sprowl created has worked.
 Still, building the business has been a labor of love.
 As one collaborative member stated, “We don’t plan to make any money off of this.
 We just want to keep it open for our own personal use.”